liweiliwei33/academic-website/content/home/teaching.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages